 Crete: A Notebook

 Publishing date: 2012

-Crete a Notebook was the first book I’ve ever ready by Richard Clark and after it, I became addicted to his different notebooks about Crete as well as other Greek islands.
+Crete a Notebook was the first book I’ve ever read by Richard Clark and after it, I became addicted to his different notebooks about Crete as well as other Greek islands.

 Publishing date: April 2006

-You might be wondering why this book does not come up higher in the list.. well, you probably know about this book and the story behind its immense success.
+You might be wondering why this book does not come up higher on the list.. well, you probably know about this book and the story behind its immense success.

-If you’ve read my guide to visit the island of Spinalonga, you probably know what this book is about.
+If you’ve read my guide to Spinalonga, you probably know what this book is about.
 If not, simply buy it and read it.
 It’s a great picture of Crete.

 Publishing date: Nov 2019

-What I find fascinating about this book is that most of the pictures were take on the island!
+What I find fascinating about this book is that most of the pictures were taken on the island!